HomeStartup InsightAgritech Startups of Indonesia 2025

 • Location: Depok, Indonesia

-iGrow is a marketplace aimed at helping underemployed farmers and underutilized land, to help produce high-quality organic food and generating sustainable incomes through cloud-based agricultural management software.
-The platform connects farmers, landowners and investors to create organic plantations and sells crops directly to customers, similar to highly networked supermarkets.
+iGrow is a marketplace aimed at helping underemployed farmers and underutilized land to help produce high-quality organic food and generate sustainable incomes through cloud-based agricultural management software.
+The platform connects farmers, landowners, and investors to create organic plantations and sells crops directly to customers, similar to highly networked supermarkets.

 As the first peer-to-peer agricultural lending platform in Indonesia, iGrow links people with capital to farmers in need of funding, aiming to enhance planting scale and improve the welfare of agricultural workers.
 The company has employed over 10,000 farmers on more than 10,000 hectares of land in Indonesia and has become a source of income for farmers, landowners and investors.